mainmatter/svelte-workshop/7-form actions.iapresenter/text.md

 # SvelteKit as a server
-Sveltekit is just a machine that takes a Request and answer with a response
+SvelteKit is just a machine that takes a Request and answer with a response
 ---
 ## Form actions